|

 to adjust the sphere voltage to zero.

-- Tape a bunch of strips of paper tissue (2cm x 20cm) all over the
+- Tape a group of strips of paper tissue (2cm x 20cm) all over the

 sphere-terminal